Anjali2192/scraping_dynamic_websites/README.md

 - Handle **pagination** in dynamic web pages using WebDriver waits and navigation logic.
 - Use explicit waits to avoid common timing issues.
 - Deal with **infinite scrolling** and dynamic loading with delays.
+- Interact with modals, forms and dropdowns.
+- Detect and pause for CAPTCHAs

 ---